Swing Dance: The Complete Beginner’s Guide

 These dances are tighter and more contained, with an elastic connection.
 The posture is more vertical:

 West Coast Swing

 Boogie Woogie and a few others

-Here is a great little video that will give you a basic intro to the swing era with dance sequences and informative narration:
+Here is a great little video that will give you an introduction to the swing dance era.
+You will see many fun dance sequences:

 What Sets the Different Swing Styles Apart?

-As languages come in different accents and dialects, swing dancing comes in a variety of styles as well.
+Just like languages come in different accents, swing dancing comes in a variety of styles as well.

-Naturally, as the times and musical styles evolved, so did the dance, creating many offshoots stemming from the same nucleus of “swing” dance.
+As the times and musical styles evolved through history, so did the dance.

-The main technicalities that set the swing styles apart:
+The main technicalities that set the swing dance styles apart are the following:

 Type of Music